 - If you happen to get fake spandex socks, you may not be wearing them for long because their elasticity will wear off.

 Overall, the answer to what socks you should wear for hiking depends on your preference.
-You also need to consider your comfortability, the material’s moisture wicking ability and durability.
+You also need to consider your comfort, the material’s moisture wicking ability and durability.

 Do I Need Special Socks For Hiking Boots?